trojal/mh-jobworker/DESIGN.md

 ### cgroups Implementation

-- Use cgroups v2 for resource limits.
+- Use cgroups v2 for resource limits for `cpu.max`, `memory.high`, and `io.max`.
-- Default limits per job will be set in a configuration file and the same limits will be used for all jobs.
+- Default limits per job will be hardcoded and the same limits will be used for all jobs.

 ## Testing Strategy